 A wider street or space requires a greater building (or tree) height in order to create a sense of enclosure (height to width ratio).
-The diagram below illustrates the height to width ratios that are recommended if streets and spaces are to be well defined and enclosed.
+The diagram below illustrates the height to width ratios that are recommended if streets and spaces

 A range of street types should be created within a development - taller and stronger building types should be used on the wider streets and overlooking spaces and more minor streets should be narrower and can use smaller scale building types.
 This also helps people to find their way around.